zhuy16/learning_notes/00_forBiologistBeginners.md

 ## Organization of workplace

+Without this, it's easy to get lost in file systems and you may find most of the time you spend are on struggling to understand what you have done few weeks ago.

 Jupyter lab/notebook: help to organize your code in blocks, with results, and show on the URL, very nice for reporting.
 For the use of R, Python and Shell, and other languages, the trend is here.

 Conda environments, for taking good control of the packages and versions of software you are using.